Miguelosaurus/golfscan/api-integration-rules.md

 - Agent: Integrate with your exact golf course API endpoint (e.g., search by name with fuzzy params).
 If auth or caching exists, use it.
 For rate limiting, adapt to any existing user models—don't overcomplicate if a simple counter works.

 **Agent Report:** ✅ Section complete.
-Created backend/trpc/routes/scorecard.router.ts with:
+Updated `backend/trpc/routes/scorecard.router.ts` to use Gemini 2.5 Pro with:
 - `scanScorecard` mutation with 1-5 image support and userId rate limiting
 - In-memory rate limiting (50 scans/day per user) using Map storage
 - Fuzzy course matching against golf course API with 70% similarity threshold
 - Overall confidence calculation for UI decisions
 - `getRemainingScans` query for checking daily limits
-- Proper error handling and JSON parsing
+- Proper error handling and JSON parsing (JSON or fenced JSON fallback)
 - Added scorecard router to main app-router.ts

 Phase 2: Frontend Integration